-Part of safe driving is knowing how to respond to other drivers and pedestrians on the road way.
+Part of safe driving is knowing how to respond to other drivers and pedestrians on the roadway.
 When another driver or pedestrian has the right of way, you must yield to them.
-Failure to do so may result in a failure to yield ticket.
-Sharing the road appropriately and yielding when you’re obligated to is critical to staying safe, and failure to yield is a regularly enforced Ohio traffic violation.
+Failure to do so may result in an Columbus failure to yield ticket.
+Sharing the road appropriately and yielding when you’re obligated to is critical to staying safe, and failure to yield is a regularly enforced moving violation.

 A failure to yield violation could have serious consequences for your life and your driving record.
-If you’ve been ticketed for failure to yield, you may need the help of an experienced Columbus traffic defense lawyer.
+If you’ve been handed a failure to yield ticket, you may need the help of an experienced Columbus traffic ticket lawyer.

 What is Failure to Yield?

 Failing to give the road, or yield, to another driver or pedestrian who has the right of way, is a failure to yield.
 A driver will encounter many situations where he or she must yield to traffic or to a pedestrian, including: at a crosswalk, traffic control device, parking lot, to cyclists, to an emergency vehicle, to flashing traffic lights, to pedestrians, when merging, or when turning.